copier-org/copier/README.md

 -   Works with **local** paths and **Git URLs**.
 -   Your project can include any file and Copier can dynamically replace values in any kind of text file.
--   It generates a beautiful output and takes care of not overwrite existing files unless instructed to do so.
+-   It generates a beautiful output and takes care of not overwriting existing files unless instructed to do so.

 ![Sample output](https://github.com/copier-org/copier/raw/master/img/copier-output.png)